jerryvarghese1/bpsci/docs/core/dyn_obj.md

 ```python
 my_obj.apply_animation(self, x_list, y_list, z_list, quat_list, frames)
 ```
+Apply a six degree of freedom animation to an object

 ###### Arguments
 ```x_list```: an ```nd.array``` that contains the x positional data for the animation